sarahblount/Abstract-CSS/README.md

 Each file sits in a folder ordered from A to E.

-Within each folder, files are numerically ordered for increased organisation of your project.

 <b>A) Settings</b> - Global variables that could be used anywhere.
 No CSS output.<br />
 <b>B) Tools</b> - Global utilities that could be used anywhere.
 No CSS output.<br />
 <b>C) Generic</b> - Base styling.
 First CSS to be output.<br />